Bennydergoat/Steal-Calculator/README.md

 ----

-To later locate the Project or delete it, search for C:\Users\YOURUSERNAMEHERE and delete the folder labled Steal-Calculator
+To later locate the Project or delete it, search for C:\Users\YOURUSERNAMEHERE the folder labled Steal-Calculator

 ----